Scientific Review Committee (SRC)

 Each student may enter only one project that covers research done over a maximum, continuous 12-month period between January and May of the current ISEF year.
 Team projects are limited to two or three members.

 Students may compete in only one ISEF-affiliated fair, except when proceeding to a state or national fair affiliated with the ISEF.

 Number of projects that an affiliated fair can send to ISEF

-Society for Science & the Public calculates the maximum project allocation available to a fair based on four factors: 1) number of high school students at the fair; 2) number of high schools represented at the fair; 3) the high school enrollment population of the territory served, and 4) an estimate of students participating in fairs that feed into the affiliated fair.
+Society for Science calculates the maximum project allocation available to a fair based on four factors: 1) number of high school students at the fair; 2) number of high schools represented at the fair; 3) the high school enrollment population of the territory served, and 4) an estimate of students participating in fairs that feed into the affiliated fair.